 The Challenge has two sections – late secondary and tertiary – and is open to years 11 and 12 and tertiary students, Australia-wide.
 The tertiary sector includes university students and those studying through TAFE or another RTO.

-A key part of the NMC is the annual, two-day Train-the-Trainer (TtT) Workshop, which ensures trainers are kept up-to-date with breeding and selection skills and industry knowledge so they can transfer this knowledge to their students.
 The NMC provides teachers with materials and techniques to prepare their students for the Challenge, as well as providing the students with materials they can use to get ready for the NMC.